fictionco/fiction/@apps/factor/docs/dashboard-setup.md

 DB_CONNECTION="mongodb://db1.example.net:27017,db2.example.net:2500/?replicaSet=test"
 ```

-> For help with setup: run `yarn factor setup`
+> For help with setup: run `npx factor setup`

 ## Add An Admin User

 ### Setting Up Your Token Key

-Json Web Tokens (JWTs) are a simple and effective way of managing user authentication.
+Json Web Tokens (JWTs) are a simple and effective way of managing users.

 All that is needed to make JWTs work is a "token secret" used for encoding them on your server.
 To add it: